Orpheusp/abroad-blog-src/_posts/2017-03-08-got-lost-on-a-run.md

 At this point, I continue to walk forward hoping that I'd find my way, I get passed by some suspicious looking police officers, and I realize that I'm doing all of this at 12:30 at night...awkward.

 Eventually I found a sign that was directing me for Haven Höövt and followed it.
 While this lead me to a place I was familiar with, I still had a long way to walk.
-Suspicious stares from Turkish men in spielhalles were frequent and I walked down the poorly lit German rode (probably at 1am now) in the cold.
+Suspicious stares from Turkish men in spielhalles were frequent and I walked down the poorly lit German road (probably at 1am now) in the cold.
 It was unfortunate, haha.
 Still, I tried to be optimistic.
 I enjoyed the night air and stretched my legs on the way back to Jacobs.

 When I got back, I realized I had probably gone about 9mi in all and my legs hurt like a bitch.
 But yeah, that's my story about how I got lost in my own German neighborhood.